Nutty

 Anyway, with a self-managed investment platform, you’ll pick from a huge range of investment options, such as individual stocks and shares, funds and more (we’ll cover types of investments below).
 It’s all up to you.

-It’s best to use an investment strategy to decide which investments to make, and build a diversified portfolio – that’s where you have range of different investments to reduce your overall risk and grow your money over time.
+It’s best to use an investment strategy to decide which investments to make, and build a diversified portfolio – that’s where you have a range of different investments to reduce your overall risk and grow your money over time.
 Here’s where to learn more about investing for beginners.

 What’s investing?